qulle/oltb/README_INTERNAL.md

 ```

 ### Icons
 There are two modules for using SVG icons.
-One is for basic icons and the other one is for windbarb icons.
+One is for basic icons and the other one is for Wind Barb icons.

-#### Basic icons
+#### Basic Icons
 Most of the icons are from the excellent [icons.getbootstrap.com](https://icons.getbootstrap.com/).
 Icons have been added on a as needed basis and far from all icons have been added.
 ```javascript
 import { getIcon, SVG_PATHS } from 'oltb/js/core/GetIcon';